Predicting Take-over Time for Autonomous Driving with Real-World Data: Robust Data Augmentation, Models, and Evaluation: Datasets Labels

 \subsection{Annotation}

-\textbf{Automated video segmentation:} Each driving session is first segmented into 30 second windows surrounding take-over events, consisting of 20 seconds prior to the take-over request (TOR) and 10 seconds after the take-over event.
-The times at which these TORs were initiated are known and help us locate all take-over events from a driving session.
+\textbf{Automated video segmentation:} Each driving session is first segmented into 30 second windows surrounding known take-over events, consisting of 20 seconds prior to the take-over request (TOR) and 10 seconds after the take-over event.

-\textbf{Event annotations:} For each 30 second clip corresponding to a take-over event, we annotate the following: \begin{enumerate} \item \textbf{Eyes-on-road:} We mark the first frame after the take-over request when the driver's eyes are on the road. \item \textbf{Hands-on-wheel:} We mark the first frame after the take-over request when the driver's hands are on the wheel. \item \textbf{Foot-on-pedal:} We mark the first frame after the take-over event when the driver's foot is on the pedals. \item \textbf{Driver secondary activity:} We label the secondary activity being performed by the driver during each take-over event.
-We assign one of 8 possible activity labels: (1) No secondary activity, (2) talking to co-passenger, (3) eyes closed, (4) texting, (5) phone call, (6) using infotainment unit, (7) counting change, (8) reading a book or magazine.
-The take-over events are distributed between secondary activities as shown in Table \ref{tab:secondary}. \end{enumerate}
+\textbf{Event annotations:} For each 30 second clip corresponding to a take-over event, we manually annotate the three times after the take-over request corresponding to when the driver's eyes are on the road, hands are on the wheel, and foot is on the pedal.
+We also label the secondary activity being performed by the driver during each take-over event, assigning one of 8 possible activity labels: (1) No secondary activity, (2) talking to co-passenger, (3) eyes closed, (4) texting, (5) phone call, (6) using infotainment unit, (7) counting change, (8) reading a book or magazine.
+The take-over events are distributed between secondary activities as shown in Table \ref{tab:secondary}.

 Figure \ref{fig:d7.1-totstats} shows the average times corresponding to eyes on road, hands on wheel and foot on pedal for each of the 8 secondary activities.
 It also shows the overall take-over time, which is the maximum of the three markers for each event.
 We note that texting, phone-calls, counting change and reading correspond to longer average take-over times, as compared to talking to the co-passenger or using the infotainment unit, which can be reasonably expected.
 Counter to intuition, the `eyes closed behind the wheel' activity has low take-over times.
 This is mainly because the drivers are merely `acting' to be asleep, since actual sleep could not have been achieved given the duration and nature of each trial.
 We also note that the `hands on wheel' event seems to take much longer on average, as compared to eyes on road or foot on pedal.
 This reinforces the need for driver hand analysis, which is also a key predictor of the driver's observable readiness index (see next section).
 Finally, we note that for the more distracting secondary activities (reading, texting, phone calls, counting change), even the foot on pedal times are longer compared to the other secondary activities, although the secondary activities do not involve the driver's feet.
 Thus, there seems to be a delay corresponding to the driver shifting attention from secondary activity to the primary activity of driving.